conda-forge/visp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libvisp, visp-python` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libvisp, visp, visp-python` can be installed with `conda`:

 ```
-conda install libvisp visp-python
+conda install libvisp visp visp-python
 ```

 or with `mamba`:

 ```
-mamba install libvisp visp-python
+mamba install libvisp visp visp-python
 ```

 It is possible to list all of the versions of `libvisp` available on your platform with `conda`: